 The Tooth Fairy (Francis Dolarhyde)

-- Abusive Parent: He used to live with his grandmother who would frequently verbally abuses him over the most minor thing.
-She once threatened of castrating him for wetting his bed.
+- Abusive Parent: He used to live with his grandmother who would frequently verbally abuse him over the most minor things.
+She once threatened to castrate him for wetting his bed.

 - Ax-Crazy: Subverted and then played straight.
 While his crime scenes of whole families slaughtered are viewed as the work of a deranged madman, Graham insists that he was in control of every action, and knew precisely what he was doing.
 Played straight at the end, where Graham manipulates Dolarhyde's past abuse as a child to work him into a blind frenzy.

-- Blue-and-Orange Morality: He sees his murders as transformations, which make him become a superhuman monster.
+- Blue-and-Orange Morality: He sees his murders as gradual personal transformations, which will make him become a superhuman monster.

 - Even Evil Has Loved Ones: He really cares about Reba.
 Although a part of him want to kill her he becomes reluctant and goes into a sinister breakdown.